GLOBAL MARKETS-Shares bound higher as Fed meeting nears, dollar firms

 this week to supporting the U.S. economic recovery.

-about 1 percent as investors await the end of a two-day meeting
+percent or more as investors await the end of a two-day meeting

 of the U.S. central bank on Wednesday, when investors hope to